kaushikthedeveloper/openai-chatbot/README.md

 # openai-chatbot
 Chatbot running on AWS Lambda that uses OpenAI GPT3.5 model and a demo chat window to query the bot

+It uses GPT3.5 based Completion model to answer queries based on relevant data feed provided as context

 ## Front End
 Built on Vanilla HTML, JS, CSS